SUTDNLP/ZGen/README.md

 linearizer and developed the initial version of ZGen:BestFrist linearizer.
 - Yijia Liu (oneplus.lau@gmail.com) refine the transition-based linearizer and formalized the codes.
+- Jiangming Liu (jmliunlp@gmail.com) combine the N-gram model into the system.
-- Current maintainer for ZGen is Yijia Liu.
+- Current maintainer for ZGen is Jiangming Liu.

 ## Publication
+- Jiangmign Liu.
+2015.
+An Empirical Comparision between N-gram and Syntax Language Model for Word Ordering. ( to appear) _In Proceedings of EMNLP2015_.
+Lisbon, Portugal, September.
 - Yijia Liu, Yue Zhang, Wanxiang Che, and Ting Liu.
 2015.
-Transition-Based Syntactic Linearization.
-(To appear) _In Proceedings of NAACL2015_.
+Transition-Based Syntactic Linearization. _In Proceedings of NAACL2015_.
 Denver, Colorado, USA, May.
 - Linfeng Song, Yue Zhang, Kai Song and Qun Liu.
 2014.
 Joint Morphological Generation and Syntactic Linearization. _In Proceedings of AAAI 2014_.
 Quebec City, Canada, July.

 ## Development (v0.2.0)